tokio-rs/mio/doc/getting-started.md

 ## Setting up the project

-The first step is getting a new Cargo project setup.
+The first step is to set up a new Rust project using Cargo.
 In a new directory, run the following:

 ```not_rust